-This is such a calming, simple, fresh soup recipe inspired by allrecipes.com.
+This is such a calming, simple, fresh soup recipe by Beth from allrecipes.com.
 Well, I mean, soup is calming isn’t it?
 It’s difficult to eat soup in a excited way unlike say, fried chicken or pizza for example where crumbs tend to fly everywhere.
 This soup is especially therapeutic though.

 This is the type of soup you might crave after you’ve been ill, if you’ve had a busy, stressful day or if you just feel like a healthy meal.

-It’s a very subtle tasting soup, meaning it doesn’t hit you in the face with any strong flavours, rather, it has more of a full bodied, smooth flavour adding to the fresh taste of spinach, the wholesome texture of quinoa and the creaminess of cannellini beans.
+It’s a very subtle tasting soup, meaning it doesn’t hit you in the face with any strong flavours, rather, it has more of a full bodied, smooth flavour adding to the fresh taste of spinach, sweetness of leeks, the wholesome texture of quinoa and creaminess from cannellini beans.

 2 cloves garlic, crushed